 What we will do What difference it will make When we will do it by?
 Who will lead on this?
 Develop and strengthen our partnership with the Winning Scotland Foundation and Stanford University in the field of Mathematical Mindsets.
 Equipping children and young people with the skills needed in the workplace improves opportunities and life chances for all.
-31-Mar- 2021 Education Manager (STEM) Expand the support offered to young people to develop leadership skills and increase levels of pupil participation in schools and beyond.
-Equipping children and young people with the skills needed in the workplace improves opportunities and life chances for all.
-31-Mar- 2021 Education Manager (Professional Development and Leadership) Review the curriculum for a specific focus on learner pathways (2-18) and the S3 curriculum.
-The curriculum will be coherent and flexible and provide progression and levels of attainment for all children and young people.
-31-Mar- 2021 Head of Curriculum and Quality Develop progression pathways on literacy and numeracy which align with national expectations but can be tailored to ensure they are relevant to the context of individuals schools.
-The curriculum will be coherent and flexible and provide progression and levels of attainment for all children and young people.
-31-Mar- 2021 Education Manager (Curriculum) Develop the breadth of choice available to young people by expanding the curriculum offer in the senior phase to include a wider range of accredited achievement opportunities and vocational programmes including the expansion of Foundation Apprenticeships.
-Equip children and young people with the skills knowledge and experience to be successful in life beyond schools.
-31-Mar- 2021 Education Manager (Senior Phase)
+31-Mar- 2021 Education Manager (STEM) Expand the support offered to young people to develop leadership skills and increase levels of pupil participation in schools and beyond. ple to develop skills and increase upil participation in people with the skills needed in the workplace improves opportunities and life chances for Education Manager (Professional Development and Leadership) Review the curriculum for a specific focus on learner pathways (2-18) and the S3 curriculum.
+The curriculum will be col and flexible and provide progression and levels of attainment for all childrer young people.
+31-Mar- 2021 Head of Curriculum and Quality Develop progression pathways on literacy and numeracy which align with national expectations but can be tailored to ensure they are relevant to the context of individuals schools. on pathways on racy which align ctations but can ire they are ntext of Education Manager (Curriculum) Develop the breadth of choice available to young people by expanding the curriculum offer in the senior phase to include a wider range of accredited achievement opportunities and vocational programmes including the expansion of Foundation Apprenticeships. people by iculum offer in include a wider achievement cocational ing the Education Manager (Senior Phase)

-Code Performance Indicator Frequency Status Current Value 2019/20 Target 2020/21 Target 2021/22 Target 2022/23 Target CHS/PD/01 % of School leavers in a positive destination Annual 93.1% 95% 95% 95% 95% CHS/ATT/01a % of Leavers attaining literacy SCQF Level 4 Annual 96% 98% 98% 98% 98% CHS/ATT/01b % of Leavers attaining numeracy SCQF Level 4 Annual Ø 92% 95% 95% 96% 96% CHS/ATT/01c % of Leavers attaining literacy SCQF Level 5 Annual 0 87% 86% 86% 88% 88% CHS/ATT/01d % of Leavers attaining numeracy SCQF Level 5 Annual 76% 75% 75% 77% 77% CHS/ATT/12 Average Complementary Tariff (S4) Annual New for 2018/19: no target 311 313 316 320 322 CHS/ATT/13 Average Complementary Tariff (S5) Annual New for 2018/19: no target 546 554 560 565 570
+Code Performance Indicator Frequency Status Current Value 2019/20 Target 2020/21 Target 2021/22 Target 2022/23 Target CHS/PD/01 % of School leavers in a positive destination Annual 93.1% 95% 95% 95% 95% CHS/ATT/01a % of Leavers attaining literacy SCQF Level 4 Annual > 96% 98% 98% 98% 98% CHS/ATT/01b % of Leavers attaining numeracy SCQF Level 4 Annual > 92% 95% 95% 96% 96% CHS/ATT/01c % of Leavers attaining literacy SCQF Level 5 Annual > 87% 86% 86% 88% 88% CHS/ATT/01d % of Leavers attaining numeracy SCQF Level 5 Annual > 76% 75% 75% 77% 77% CHS/ATT/12 Average Complementary Tariff (S4) Annual New for 2018/19: no target 311 313 316 320 322 CHS/ATT/13 Average Complementary Tariff (S5) Annual New for 2018/19: no target 546 554 560 565 570

-Code Performance Indicator Frequency Status Current Value 2019/20 Target 2020/21 Target 2021/22 Target 2022/23 Target CHS/ATT/04 No. of opportunities for young people to achieve through accredited awards Quarterly 296 282 1200 1200 1250 CHS/PD/02 No of foundation apprenticeships accessed by Renfrewshire school pupils Annual New for 2020/21; baseline to be established and targets presented in 2021/22 plan.
+Code Performance Indicator Frequency Status Current Value 2019/20 Target 2020/21 Target 2021/22 Target 2022/23 Target CHS/ATT/04 No. of opportunities for young people to achieve through accredited awards Quarterly • 296 282 1200 1200 1250 CHS/PD/02 No of foundation apprenticeships accessed by Renfrewshire school pupils Annual New for 2020/21; baseline to be established New for 2020/21; baseline data to be gathered and targets presented in 2021/22 plan.